-- The need to translate the domain-specific QoS policies of the application into QoS configuration options of the underlying middleware. - The need to choose valid values for the selected set of QoS configuration options. - The need to understand the dependency relationships between the different QoS configuration options, both at individual component level (local), as well as at aggregate intermediate levels (such as component subsystem assemblies) through the entire application (global).
+- The need to translate the domain-specific QoS policies of the application into QoS configuration options of the underlying middleware. - The need to choose valid values for the selected set of QoS configuration options. - The need to understand the dependency relationships and impact between the different QoS configuration options, both at individual component level (local) as well as at aggregate intermediate levels, such as component assemblies, through the entire application (global). - The need to validate the local and global QoS configurations, which include the values, the dependency relationships, and the semantics of QoS configuration options at all times throughout the DRE system lifecycle.

-Without effective tools to address these challenges, the result will be misconfigured QoS policies that are hard to analyze and debug.
-As a result, failures will stem from a new class of configuration errors rather than traditional design/implementation errors or resource failures.
+Without effective tools to address these challenges, the result will be QoS mis-configurations that are hard to analyze and debug.
+As a result, failures will stem from a new class of configuration errors rather than (just) traditional design/implementation errors or resource failures.

 Solution approach \rightarrow Model-driven QoS mapping: To address QoS configuration challenges, we developed the QUality of service pICKER (QUICKER) model-driven engineering (MDE) toolchain.
-QUICKER extends the Platform-Independent Component Modeling Language (PICML) [2], which is a domain-specific modeling language (DSML) built using the Generic Modeling Environment (GME) [10].
+QUICKER extends the Platform-Independent Component Modeling Language (PICML) [2], which is a domain-specific modeling language (DSML) built using the Generic Modeling Environment (GME) [15].
+GME is a meta-programmable modeling environment with a general-purpose editing engine, separate view-controller GUI, and a configurable persistence engine.
+Since GME is meta-programmable, the same environment used to define DSMLs is also used to build models, which are instances of the metamodels.